Minnesota vs. Maryland NCAA Football Odds, Plays and Insights | October 23, 2021

 Maryland Stats and Trends

-- This season the Terrapins have turned the ball over 12 times, three more than the Golden Gophers' takeaways (9).
+- The Terrapins have turned the ball over 12 times this season, three more turnovers than the Golden Gophers have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.